 If you do not have any proof of identification listed above, you can present the following secondary proof of identification to verify your personal identity.
 Please note that you have to present ALL of these documents.
 They are not considered valid if presented alone.

 - Library Card

 You can also bring along an ‘Identifying Witness’.
 An identifying witness is a person who can identify you and can swear to your identity.
 There are a few regulations for this.
 The identifying witness must:

 - Be a U.S. citizen or permanent resident.

-- Have valid ID (Driver’s license, US Passport, current military or government ID).
+- Have valid ID (driver’s license, US Passport, or current military or government ID).